Matthew-Smith/atom-neon-cursor/README.md

 ---

-To complement your neon cursor, there is also [Neon Selection](https://atom.io/packages/neon-selection) available.
+To complement your neon cursor, there is also [Neon Selection](https://atom.io/packages/neon-selection) available